rtmdrr/rtmdrr.github.io/_pages/cv.md

 Awards
 ======
+* 2019 - Eric and Wendy Schmidt Postdoctoral Award for Women in Mathematical and Computing Sciences.
 * 2018 - Google PhD fellowship.
 * 2017-2018 - Gutwirth fellowship.
 * 2017 - Award of academic excellence and research funded by the faculty of Industrial Engineering and Management at the Technion.